scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The Signing Ceremony should include the following participants:

 - **Ceremony Administrator** - an individual in charge of moderating the signing process, guiding the participants through the steps, and acting as an intermediary for sharing information.
-The Ceremony Administrator is typically appointed by the ISD Manager or by resolution of the Voting ASes.
+The Ceremony Administrator is typically appointed by the ISD Manager or by resolution of the Voters.

-- **Voting AS representatives** - individuals representing each Voting AS who are able to create voting signatures on the TRC.
+- **Voter representatives** - individuals representing each Voter who are able to create voting signatures on the TRC.
 They are in possession of the private keys of their respective certificates in the TRC.

 - **Witness(es)** - individual(s) who have no active role in the Signing Ceremony but may stop the process and request more information if they feel its integrity may have been compromised.
-The Witness(es) are typically appointed by resolution of the Voting ASes.
+The Witness(es) are typically appointed by resolution of the Voter.

 The ISD members must decide on the roles of the Signing Ceremony participants in advance of the Signing Ceremony, and must have reached agreement about the Certificate Authority (CA) ASes (that will also issue the root certificates).
 Hash comparison checks are included to counter mistakes and so that every participant can ensure they are operating on the same data.